zEuS0390/cpp-tcp-communication/README.md

 # TCP Socket (Client-server Model) using Winsock2

-CMake was used as the build system of this application.
+CMake was used as the build system generator of this application.
 Kindly follow these steps:
 ```
 mkdir build
 ```